City Football Group: Vannes

 It was announced on 17 February 2021 that French fourth tier side Vannes had become the latest partner club for the group.
 The two clubs were already linked after Vannes' President Maxime Ray had joined CFG to become a minority shareholder in Troyes as part of the 2020 purchase, though he agreed to have no operational role at Troyes as part of the takeover.

 Geylang International

 It was announced on 1 February 2023 that Singapore Premier League club Geylang International had become the first Southeast Asian partner club for the group.
 The agreement is set to be an initial, highly targeted collaboration between both entities with the potential to evolve into a broader, more comprehensive strategic partnership in the future.

 İstanbul Başakşehir

 It was revealed on 18 February 2024 that Turkish Süper Lig club İstanbul Başakşehir signed an agreement with the group in order to improve their football strategy, recruitment, scouting and coaching methodology.

+Al Jazira

+On September 9 2025 it was announced that the group would be collaborating with UAE Pro League club Al Jazira, an expansion upon existing consultation work with Al Jazira Academy.
+Mansour bin Zayed Al Nahyan, the majority owner of City Football Group, is the chairman of Al Jazira dating back to before his initial takeover of Manchester City.

+Yokohama F. Marinos

+On June 25 2026, as part of the announcement that Nissan had taken ownership of all CFG shares in Yokohama F. Marinos, it was announced that the relationship would continue as partner clubs.